Cuberto/cb-tabbar/README.md

 ## Installation

 ### CocoaPods
-To install Flashy TabBar add the following line to your Podfile:
+To install CBTabBarController add the following line to your Podfile:
 ```ruby
 pod 'CBTabBarController'
 ```